-Scholl is a well-known collectors of contemporary art whose willingness to experiment and encourage artists and curators to push boundaries is well known in the art world.
+Scholl is a well-known collector of contemporary art whose willingness to experiment and encourage artists and curators to push boundaries is well known in the art world.

-Before joining Knight, Scholl created a series of initiatives dedicated to building the contemporary art collections of museums, including the Guggenheim, the Tate Modern and the Perez Art Museum Miami, which resulted in hundreds of patron-funded art acquisitions.
-He has served on the boards and executive committees of the Aspen Art Museum, Museum of Contemporary Art, North Miami, the Perez Art Museum and the Linda Pace Foundation.
-He has been named three times to the annual WESTAF list of the Most Powerful and Influential Leaders in the Nonprofit Arts and, along with his wife Debra, recently received the National Service in the Arts Award from the Anderson Ranch Art Center.
+Before joining Knight, Scholl created a series of initiatives dedicated to building the contemporary art collections of museums, including the Guggenheim, the Tate Modern and the Pérez Art Museum Miami, which resulted in hundreds of patron-funded art acquisitions.
+He has served on the boards and executive committees of the Aspen Art Museum, Museum of Contemporary Art, North Miami, the Pérez Art Museum and the Linda Pace Foundation.
+He has been named three times to the annual Western States Arts Federation list of the Most Powerful and Influential Leaders in the Nonprofit Arts and, along with his wife, Debra, recently received the National Service in the Arts Award from the Anderson Ranch Art Center.